johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 # Identifying the Designated Signers

-It is the responsibility of the zone owner to choose a set of “signers”, either internal or external to the zone owners organization.
-These signers must be clearly and uniquely designated via publication in the HSYNC RRset, located at the apex of the zone and consisting of one HSYNC record for each signer.
+It is the responsibility of the zone owner to choose a set of "DNS Providers", either internal or external to the zone owners organization.
+These DNS Providers MUST be clearly and uniquely designated via publication in the HSYNC RRset, located at the apex of the zone and consisting of one HSYNC record for each signer.

-The HSYNC RRset must be added, by the zone owner, to the, typically unsigned, zone that the zone owner maintains so that this RRset is visible to the downstream DNS Providers and their multi-signer agents.
+The HSYNC RRset MUST be added, by the zone owner, to the, typically unsigned, zone that the zone owner maintains so that this RRset is visible to the downstream DNS Providers and their multi-signer agents.

 # The HSYNC RRset

 The HSYNC RR has the zone name that publishes the HSYNC RRset as the owner name (i.e. the HSYNC RRset must be located at the apex of the zone).
-The RDATA consists of three fields "State","NSMgmt" and "Identity":
+The RDATA consists of four fields "State","NSMgmt", "Sign" and "Identity":

 zone.example.
 IN HSYNC  State  NSMgmt  Sign  Identity.